BOTANY 100 — SURVEY OF BOTANY

 3 credits.

-The course will explore the interaction between society and plant-associated microbes.
+Explores the interaction between society and plant-associated microbes.
 Topics include: the Irish potato famine, pesticides in current agriculture, role of economics and consumer preference in crop disease management and the release of genetically engineered organisms.
-Enroll Info: None

 BOTANY/BIOLOGY 130 — GENERAL BOTANY